WomenInTechAllies/Intro-To-Angular/README.md

 # DrinklyNG

-You can see the result of our Angular version of DrinklyNG in action here : https://womenintechallies.github.io/Intro-To-Angular/
+You can see the result of our Angular version of DrinklyNG in action here:

+https://womenintechallies.github.io/Intro-To-Angular/

 # WITA - Intro to Angular 2/2019